Hurricane Preparedness Guide for Houston Homeowners

 Yard and Exterior Safety

-- Secure fences, sheds, and other outdoor structures
+- Secure Fences and Outdoor Structures: Inspect fences, sheds, and other structures for stability and reinforce as needed.

 Flood and Water Control